PhD in Politics, Policies and International Relations

 Each academic year the academic tribunal arranges a review, in which three PhD holding lecturers assess the progress made by the candidate in their research plan and activities document and the report by the thesis supervisor and academic tutor.
 In the report, the director and the academic tutor state, at least, that the candidate has fulfilled the number of meetings arranged between themselves and the thesis supervisor and has carried out the activities planned for that academic year.

-In exceptional cases (research residencies or work camps), and with a previous report from the academic tribunal, the PhD committee may authorise substitution of the oral presentation in the presence of the tribunal for another format.
+In exceptional cases (research stays or work camps), and with a previous report from the thesis supervisor and from the academic tutor, the Academic Committee of the PhD programme may authorise substitute the oral and face-to-face presentation of the annual review by another format.

 Failure to present an annual review with no justification will lead to the PhD candidates definitive withdrawal from the programme, since positive evaluation during the review is an essential requirement for continuing on the programme and registering for the following year.
 If the annual review is negative the candidate may re-register for the same review within the registration calendar, make a new research plan and present for a new review the following March.